Artist: Frederic Remington (American, Canton, New York 1861–1909 Ridgefield, Connecticut)

 Date: 1895, revised 1909, cast by November 1910

-32 1/4 x 27 1/4 x 15 in.
+Dimensions: 32 1/4 x 27 1/4 x 15 in.
 (81.9 x 69.2 x 38.1 cm)

-Bequest of Jacob Ruppert, 1939 (39.65.45)
+Credit Line: Bequest of Jacob Ruppert, 1939

-In his quest for perfection, Remington worked on an enlarged version of his first and most popular sculpture, The Broncho Buster, during the last year of his life.
-The enlarged version was modeled completely from scratch, in a much looser and broader style.
-In his new model, Remington succeeded in creating a sense of monumental grandeur not present in the smaller work.
-The sculptor died in December 1909, after casting the plaster of the enlarged version, but before any bronzes were produced.
-The Metropolitan's cast, number 2, was one of nineteen authorized by Remington's widow, Eva, and her estate.
+In his quest for perfection, Remington worked on an enlarged version of his first and most popular sculpture, “The Broncho Buster,” during the last year of his life.
+For the original work, completed in 1895, the artist adapted the subject, a cowboy breaking in a rearing horse, from his drawing “A Pitching Broncho,” published in “Harper’s Weekly” in 1892.
+This later version was modeled from scratch, in a looser and broader style.
+Remington died after casting the revised plaster but before any bronzes were produced.